François Fournier-Sarlovèze: In Spain

-In April 1805, he was reinstated again as commander of the 600 men of the expedition of Rear-Admiral Charles René Magon de Médine in Martinique, but never disembarked and returned to France.
+In April 1805, he was reinstated again as commander of the 600-man expedition of Rear-Admiral Charles René Magon de Médine in Martinique, but never disembarked and returned to France.
 Protected by Antoine Charles Louis de Lasalle, who found Fournier a good alter ego ready for any and all escapades, he became the commander of his staff and distinguished himself in 1807 in cavalry charges at the battles of Eylau, Guttstadt and Friedland.

-Fournier-Sarlovèze was afterwards sent to Spain and between 18 and 23 May 1809, succeeded in defending the town of Lugo for five days with only 1,500 men against 20,000 attackers.
+Fournier was afterwards sent to Spain and between 18 and 23 May 1809, succeeded in defending the town of Lugo for five days with only 1,500 men against 20,000 attackers.

 He attracted attention once more by giving some slashes of his sabre to an aide-de-camp placed under his orders by State Secretary Pierre Antoine Noël Bruno, comte Daru, a fact that caused him once again to be placed on leave without pay.

 Since his services were needed, he set off again with the IX Corps of Jean-Baptiste Drouet, Comte d'Erlon.
 He distinguished himself once again in anti-guerrilla operations and in his charge of May 5, 1811, at the Battle of Fuentes de Oñoro, where, with his brigade (two squadrons of the Seventh, Thirteenth and Twentieth Chasseurs à Cheval), he penetrated and sabred three British infantry squares.

 In Russia and Germany

 During the Russian Campaign, he commanded the 31st Brigade of Light Cavalry, composed of the Baden Hussars, the Hessian and Westphalian Chevau-légers.
 He led a cavalry charge in the Battle of Smolensk.
 Promoted to general of division on 11 November 1812, Fournier served in 1813 at Gross-Beeren and at Leipzig where he led the 6th Light Cavalry Division in the III Cavalry Corps.
 He was appointed Count of the Empire, but deprived again of this rank on 26 October 1813, following a verbal dispute with Napoleon.
-In this notable episode, general Fournier-Sarlovèze was sent to the Mayence prison by Napoleon for his defeatist attitude, following defeat at Leipzig.
+In this notable episode, general Fournier was sent to the Mayence prison by Napoleon for his defeatist attitude, following defeat at Leipzig.
 En route to Mayence, his carriage was escorted by a detachment of Gendarmes d'élite and was attacked by Russian Cossacks.
-A gendarme was killed, but the general grabbed the sword of the dead, took the reins of the carriage and with the help of the remaining gendarmes routed the Cossacks.
+A gendarme was killed, but the general grabbed the sword of the dead man, took the reins of the carriage and with the help of the remaining gendarmes routed the Cossacks.
 He then returned to his seat and stated "Go on!
 To Mayence!".

 Restored by Louis XVIII

-Louis XVIII re-established him in his grade in the First Restoration, and Fournier did not serve in the Hundred Days Campaign.
-In 1819, Louis XVIII permitted him to add the family name of Sarlovèze onto his name and promoted him as inspector-general of the cavalry.
+Although Louis XVIII re-established him to his rank in the First Restoration, Fournier did not serve in the Hundred Days Campaign.
+In 1819, Louis permitted him to add the family name of Sarlovèze to his name and promoted him to inspector-general of the Cavalry.
 He also took part in the preparation of the new military code.

 Death

-Fournier-Sarlovèze died on 18 January 1827, aged 53.
+Fournier-Sarlovèze died on 18 January 1827.